hexbatch/apple-core/v1/docs/core-overview.md

-        delete set: removes a set, fails if any token here is not already in another set edit_attribute => attribute name, attribute value , A source, T pattern change_owner => new owner id, A source, T pattern
+        delete set: removes a set, fails if any token here is not already in another set edit_attribute => attribute name, attribute value , A source, T pattern change_owner => new owner id, A source, T pattern copy => P source, G token type guid from source , M destination token type, D destination

+### Copy

+Copy allow tokens to be shared across servers operated by different people.

+It takes the publicly visible attributes, and creates new tokens owned by the calling user with its attributes set to the public ones.
+And has an originating data attributes: origin_server_url, origin_token_guid

+When a token is verified to have this data, the server that owns it is called, and it can send back an answer, or can send back updated data

+Token sets can be exported to be in a json like structure, converted to an object here

+### export data

+Token sets can be serialized to have the data in the attributes as key value pairs, as seen by the logged-in user

 ## Permissions for a token to be added to a set